noslav/ballot-demo/README.md

 ## Instruction for DApp

-1. Now to start the nodeJs server execute npm run dev
+1. Now to start the nodeJs server execute `npm run dev`
-2. This should start the front end of the application at localhost:3000
+2. This should start the front end of the application at `localhost:3000`
-3. Open Metamask in your chrome browser and enter the key phrase you got after executing truffle develop
+3. Now connect to private network using `runGanacheCli.sh` in the tool directory which starts at http://127.0.0.1:8545
-4. Now connect to private network using http://127.0.0.1:9545 and create as many accounts as you want
+4. Open Metamask in your chrome browser and enter the private keys of the accounts to add for testing
 5. Now you should be in the first account in the metamask and register all other accounts
 6. Now to cast vote from the account 2 change the account in Metamask from account 1 to account 2 and then click vote.
 7. To vote from any account switch to that account in metamask and then click vote